mangpo/greenthumb/documentation/new-isa.md

 <a name="step7.2"></a>
 **Step 7.2: Liveness Information and Machine Config** To invoke the cooperative superoptimizer, we run `optimize.rkt` and pass in the filename of code to be optimized.
 Along with the file containing code to be optimized, the superoptimizer expects another file with the same name appended by ".info" that contains live-out infomation and additional information if necessary.
 Therefore, the superoptimizer needs to parse the info file, so we must implement:
 - the method `(info-from-file filename)` in `armdemo-parser.rkt` to parse live-out information from a given file.
-The file can contains more information including preconditions of the inputs.
+The file may contain more information such as preconditions of the inputs.
 - the method `(output-constraint-string live)` in `armdemo-printer.rkt`.
 The argument `live` that is passed to this method is an output from `info-from-file` method.
 This method should convert `live` into a string that is evaluated to a program state that contains #t and #f, where #t indicates that the corresponding element in the program state is live.

 The superoptimizer also needs to set the `config` field of the `machine%` class because we no longer create the machine object manually as in `test-search.rkt`.
 We must implement the method `(config-from-string-ir program)` to analyze a given program and returns a machine config. `program` is given in the string-IR format.